aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 {{% alert color="primary" %}}

-The [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class only works for adding new Subtotals.
-If a spreadsheet already contains Subtotals, their labels cannot be modified.
+The [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class only works for adding new subtotals.
+If a spreadsheet already contains subtotals, their labels cannot be modified.

 {{% /alert %}}